Abugewa/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that prints the result of BREATH to the power of LOVE
+ script that converts a number from base 2 to base 10